Reviewing ServiceMaster (SERV) and Babcock Intl Group (BCKIY)

 ServiceMaster Global Holdings, Inc. is a provider of essential residential and commercial services.
 The Company operates through three segments: Terminix, American Home Shield and the Franchise Services Group.
 Its portfolio of brands includes Terminix, American Home Shield, ServiceMaster Restore, ServiceMaster Clean, Merry Maids, Furniture Medic and AmeriSpec.
 The Terminix segment provides termite and pest control services in the United States.
 The American Home Shield segment provides home warranty plans that cover the repair or replacement of components of up to 21 household systems and appliances, including electrical, plumbing, central heating and air conditioning (HVAC) systems, dishwashers and ovens/cook tops.
 The Franchise Services Group segment consists of the ServiceMaster Restore (disaster restoration), ServiceMaster Clean (janitorial), Merry Maids (residential cleaning), Furniture Medic (cabinet and wood furniture repair) and AmeriSpec (home inspection) businesses.

-Receive News & Ratings for ServiceMaster Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for ServiceMaster and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Babcock Intl Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Babcock Intl Group and related companies with MarketBeat.com's FREE daily email newsletter.